gschup/gschup/README.md

 Private Interests
 ------

-In my free time, I enjoy to play and study the game of [Go](https://en.wikipedia.org/wiki/Go_(game)) and dabble in arcade fighting games.
+In my free time, I enjoy to play and study the game of [Go](https://en.wikipedia.org/wiki/Go_(game)) and dabble in [Rust](https://www.rust-lang.org/).
 Some repositories might be related to these topics!